The Spay and Neuter Controversy

 Spaying female dogs eliminate their heat cycle and all the issues that come with it.
 Normal heat cycles occur twice a year, bringing attitude problems, whimpering and panting.
 Female dogs also experience a bloody discharge while in heat.
-Grooming wipes (link product) and stain and odor remover (link product) can help solve the messiness, but spaying prevents the heat cycle altogether.
+Dog grooming wipes can help solve the messiness, but spaying prevents the heat cycle altogether.

 The Health Risks to Spaying and Neutering

 Spaying and neutering might have its benefits, but it’s not all sunshine and roses.
 It’s a huge medical surgery.